-As an interdisciplinary program in the College of Arts & Humanities, Texts & Technology students take courses through a variety of departments: English, Writing & Rhetoric, Philosophy, History, Modeling & Simulation, and others.
+As an interdisciplinary program in the College of Arts & Humanities, Texts & Technology students take courses through a variety of departments: English, Writing & Rhetoric, Philosophy, History, Digital Media, and others.

-Course Descriptions are available in the online graduate catalog: http://www.graduatecatalog.ucf.edu/.
+Course Descriptions are available in the online graduate catalog.

 Syllabi for Texts & Technology courses may be found on the T&T website under the Courses > Syllabi section.
 Please contact the Texts & Technology office if you need assistance regarding courses and contacts in various departments across campus (phurter@ucf.edu, 407-823-2126).